Hull Pals: Training

 On 13 December, each New Army battalion was authorised to increase its establishment by 250 men (to 1350), forming a fifth (depot) company to provide reinforcements.

 On Christmas Eve every officer and man in the Hull Pals and Heavy Artillery received a Christmas Card from Lord Nunburnholme consisting of a picture of St George slaying the dragon with the badge of the East Yorkshire Regiment and coloured bands representing the distinctive armbands worn by the different battalions and batteries.

 In April 1915 the WO changed its policy: the K4 battalions now became Reserve battalions with the role of training reinforcements for the K1–K3 Service battalions going overseas.
 The six K4 divisions were therefore broken up and their numbers reassigned to the first six K5 divisions.
 Thus 113th Brigade of 38th Division was renumbered as 92nd Brigade of 31st Division.

 By April all four battalions were in camps in the East Riding: 10th at Hornsea, 11th at Ousethorpe Camp, 12th at South Dalton and 13th at Beverley Westwood.
 Local training for the Hull Pals ended in late May and early June, and the units of 31st Division began to assemble at South Camp, Ripon, where brigade training began in earnest.
 Musketry training was finally begun in August, and in September the division. moved to Hurdcott Camp at Fovant where the brigade received SMLE service rifles and carried out final intensive battle training on Salisbury Plain.
 The CO of 10th Bn, Lt-Col Richardson, was removed from command after arguments with authority, and replaced by Lt-Col Daniel Burges, a Regular officer from the Gloucestershire Regiment who had been wounded at the Second Battle of Ypres.

-In August 1915 a new 14th (Reserve) Bn was formed at Lichfield from the depot companies of the four Hull battalions and it moved to Clipstone Camp in Nottinghamshire for training.
-(By April 1916 it was at Seaton Delaval when it split off a new 15th (Reserve) Bn; on 1 September 1916 the 14th became the 90th Training Reserve Bn in 21st Reserve Brigade while the 15th was absorbed by 15th Bn York and Lancaster Regiment as 91st Training Reserve Bn in 21st Reserve Bde.)